Mistydz/Astro/README.md

 ### *Demo*

 * Source Control: GitHub
-* Hosting: This application is deployed on Heroku.
-Please check it out [Here](https://astro-s.herokuapp.com/)
+* Hosting: This application is deployed on Vercel.
+Please check it out [Here](https://astro-front-ruby.vercel.app/)

-If you want to clone the project make sure to change the Steam_API_Key on the index.js and i recommend using dotenv before deploying your project so you dont share your api key publicly.
+If you want to clone the project make sure to change the Steam_API_Key on the index.js and i recommend using dotenv before deploying your project so you dont share your api key publicly. if you counter a problem when deploying its due to typescripts errors , i had to change some files to jsx for it to work , i m not used to wrok with TS , should work fine on localhost

 ![demo](https://github.com/Mistydz/SteamAstro/blob/0ca089d9eea4b9a8e7484e350f9fa3a5840df8c7/public/12.PNG)